General Institutional Information

 Assessment of Student Learning Outcomes

-Assessment of student learning, which is conducted using reliable and valid measures, can demonstrate whether students are in fact learning what a UTS program claims they should be learning.
+Assessment of student learning, which is conducted using reliable and valid measures, can demonstrate whether students are in fact learning what a HJI program claims they should be learning.
 If an assessment result uncovers a deficit, it alerts the faculty that improvements are needed.
 Then our committed faculty can make the needed adjustments.

 The Year-End Assessment Report includes the Assessment Plan, Program Learning Outcomes, and the results each year.
 The Reports for the past three years are available from the links below.

 The federal government requires only institutions with first-time, full-time undergraduate students to report retention and graduation rates.
-UTS is a professional, exclusively graduate institution of higher education, and therefore this data is not available.
+HJI is a professional, exclusively graduate institution of higher education, and therefore this data is not available.